djordjepmihajlovic/Machine-Learning-Species-Analysis/README.md

     * Logistic regression algorithms:

+    To obtain the results for logistic regression trained on 2 features run log_regression_model.py.
+For the 8 feature model, run lr_8_features.py.
+To obtain the distribution plot run lr_plot.py.

     * K-Nearest Neighbour algorithms:
+    To find the optimal value of k run either knn_optim.py (2 feature) or (knn_8_features_optim.py).
+To obtain the results for knn trained on 2 features run knn_model.py.
+For the 8 feature model, run knn_8_features.py.
+To obtain the distribution plot run knn_plot.py.

     * Gaussian algorithm:

+    The Gaussian model was not used in the report, but the code can still be used to do some basic predictions on the 2 feature data.
+Running gaussian_model.py will generate the predicted top 3 species present at the coordinate given by Edinburgh city center.
+To obtain a distribution plot like for other models run gaussian_contours.py.

 * /data preparation:

     Note, all data has already been generated and saved into the /data folder, however instructions to run the files to generate the data are given below: